JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_the_Node_Query_System.md

 This concludes the tutorial, but there are things you can try to learn more.
 For instance:

  * Try setting the the `num_entities` to a larger value in the **tutorial_scene**.
 How many AI entities you can add without it affecting performance?
-How does it affect the movement of the AI entities?
+How does it affect the movement of the AI entities (you can find the answer below)?
  * Try adding some more *features* to the point grid by attaching a script to the *DEBUG* node, and then criteria to the AI-entity's NQS query to score and filter the results.
+ * Try creating the points manually, by adding some Node2D's under the **mouse_point_grid** node and by removing the point grid search space (remember to add your Node2D's to the *point_grid* group!).
  * Try resizing or changing the spacing of the point grid and the lattice vector to create different grid shapes.
 How does changing the values affect the results?
+ * Try adding more logic to the behaviour tree to let the AI entities do *intelligent waiting* when the query is running and to post the queries only when they really need them.
+For instance, move the AI agent when it has a valid position and clear it when it arrives to it, and does some animation while the query is finding another position to move to.

 You may notice that adding more AI entities creates more delay before they start moving when running the tutorial scene.
 This is because of the per physics frame **time budgeting** for the queries.
 All the queries advance a little bit each frame, and when the number of queries becomes larger, only some of them have time to advance.
 This creates the delay.
 This delay can be mitigated by adjusting the time budget, adding smarter filtering criteria, or by adjusting search space nodes (which in this case is the point grid).